-Hair colour used to be simple: You asked for highlights in the summer, lowlights come fall, and maybe ombré when you saw your favourite celeb trying it.
+Hair color used to be simple: You asked for highlights in the summer, lowlights come fall, and maybe ombré when you saw your favorite celeb trying it.
 Now, there's balayage, gloss smudging, midlighting, and tomorrow there will be a new trendy way to seamlessly blend blonde.
-It can get confusing, but the au couranthair color for fall actually takes us back to elementary colouring — it's old-school ombré, gone subtle.
+It can get confusing, but the au courant hair color for fall actually takes us back to elementary coloring — it's old-school ombré, gone subtle.

 Click ahead for photo evidence of sombré's universal wearability.
 Plus, pick up a few pro tips on how to ask for it at your next appointment.